cloudfoundry/cloud_controller_ng/docs/v3/zero_downtime_deployments.md

 ## Deploying an App with Zero Downtime

 To deploy an app without incurring downtime simply use the `cf v3-zdt-push` command.
+Note that the default command will exit successfully after the first new instance is running, but before the deployment is completed.

  Example: `cf v3-zdt-push APP_NAME`

+To make the cli wait for all instances to become healthy before exiting, use the `--wait-for-deploy-complete` flag.

+ Example: `cf v3-zdt-push APP_NAME --wait-for-deploy-complete`

 ## Under the Hood